akebu6/Kotlin-Content/README.md

 # Kotlin-Content
 > a place to store all content relating to kotlin

+## How to Contribute
+If you would love to contribute your Kotlin content to this repo, kindly follow our contribution guidelines [here]()

+# Table of Contents
 | **Day** | **Topic** | **Link** |
 | --- | :-----: | ---- |
 | 10-10-21 | Hello World | https://twitter.com/akebu6/status/1447224940105814024 |